IRA and IIJA Funding Opportunities for Retail

 1.2.d Does your company sell energy efficient products?

 • Summary: Tax incentives for residential energy efficient upgrades.
 The IRA extends and modifies the tax incentives for certain energy efficient improvements including Heat Pump Water Heaters, Heat Pumps, Biomass Stove/Boilers, Insulation, Windows/Skylights, Exterior Doors, Central Air Conditioners, Natural Gas, Oil, Propane Water Heaters, Furnaces and Boilers, Natural Gas, Oil, Propane Furnaces/Boilers, Electric Panel Upgrades, and Home Energy Audits.
-While the tax credit is limited to 30% of the project cost, the cap has been increased from a lifetime cap of $500 to an annual cap of either $1,200 to $2,000.
+While the tax credit is limited to 30% of the project cost, the cap has been increased from a lifetime cap of $500 to an annual cap of $1,200 to $2,000.

 • Timeline: January 1, 2023-December 31, 2032.